zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[MatsuriDayo / nekoray](https://github.com/MatsuriDayo/nekoray) - Qt based cross-platform GUI proxy configuration manager (backend: v2ray / sing-box)
 ## C#

+* 【2024-01-20】[HaveIBeenPwned / PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) - A tool to download all Pwned Passwords hash ranges and save them offline so they can be used without a dependency on the k-anonymity API
+* 【2024-01-20】[Sophia-Community / SophiApp](https://github.com/Sophia-Community/SophiApp) - ⚡ The most powerful open source tweaker on GitHub for fine-tuning Windows 10 & Windows 11
+* 【2024-01-20】[CodeMazeBlog / CodeMazeGuides](https://github.com/CodeMazeBlog/CodeMazeGuides) - The main repository for all the Code Maze guides
+* 【2024-01-20】[dotnet / Silk.NET](https://github.com/dotnet/Silk.NET) - The high-speed OpenGL, OpenCL, OpenAL, OpenXR, GLFW, SDL, Vulkan, Assimp, WebGPU, and DirectX bindings library your mother warned you about.
+* 【2024-01-20】[HangfireIO / Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in .NET and .NET Core applications.
+No Windows Service or separate process required
 * 【2024-01-19】[Scighost / Starward](https://github.com/Scighost/Starward) - Game Launcher for miHoYo - 米家游戏启动器
 * 【2024-01-18】[bflattened / bflat](https://github.com/bflattened/bflat) - C# as you know it but with Go-inspired tooling (small, selfcontained, and native executables)
 * 【2024-01-18】[goatcorp / Dalamud](https://github.com/goatcorp/Dalamud) - FFXIV plugin framework and API